 Moreover, AMUNDI's Responsible Investment Policy sets out an active approach to engagement that promotes dialogue with investee companies including those in the portfolio of this product.
-Our Annual Engagement Report, available on https://about.amundi.com/esg-documentation, provides detailed reporting on this engagement and its results
+Our Annual Engagement Report, available on https://about.amundi.com/esg-documentation, provides detailed reporting on this engagement and its results characteristics that they promote.

-How did this financial product perform compared to the reference benchmark ?
+How did this financial product perform compared to the reference benchmark?